sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 ### Update the bookingData

-Next, we want to pass the value of the cleaning fee checkbox forward as part of the `bookingData`.
+Next, we want to pass the value of the cleaning fee checkbox forward as part of the **bookingData**.
 This is needed so that we can show the selected cleaning fee as a new row on the booking breakdown.
-To achieve this, we need to edit the `handleOnChange` function which takes the values from the form and calls the `onFetchTransactionLineItems` function for constructing the transaction line items.
-These line itemas are shown inside the `bookingInfoMaybe` component under the form fields.
+To achieve this, we need to edit the _handleOnChange_ function which takes the values from the form and calls the _onFetchTransactionLineItems_ function for constructing the transaction line items.
+These line items are shown inside the _bookingInfoMaybe_ component under the form fields.

 <extraInfo title="What are line items?">